 Once the threat passes, verify that it is safe to return home.
 Prepare your car for the return trip, repeating the previous steps as necessary.

-Check out all the safety products available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on hurricane tracking and vehicle preparation, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the safety products available on NAPAOnline or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on hurricane tracking and vehicle preparation, chat with a knowledgeable expert at your local NAPA Auto Parts store.